 - Ax-Lightness: This German company makes all their products in house.
 They have several different components but I will concentrate only on their wheels.
 They have achieved an incredibly light rim weighing in at less than 200 grams for their Ultra 25T.
 This super light rim has been designed to withstand very high spoke tension, partly due to its unique design that does not drill the rim for the spoke nipple bed.
 Instead the nipple seats are all hand done ensuring no need for any drilling and therefore disturbing any of the carbon fibres.
 The end result is a rim that can withstand a tension of over 5000 N!
 That is twice the amount of the their highest competitor.
 Unreal.
 This means that their wheels can be built up to very high tensions with no worry of breakage.

 - Boyd Cycling: Headed up in Greenville South Carolina, Boyd Cycling is a relative newcomer as far as carbon rims are concerned.
-Their carbon fibre rims are not made in house but are built to their own specifications in Taiwan.
+Their carbon fibre rims are designed in house and built to their own specifications in Taiwan.
 They also had a specially made brake pad to best suit the characteristics of their carbon rims.
-Their rims have only been available since 2011 but are gaining in popularity.
+Their rims have been available since 2011 and are gaining in popularity.
 Spoke counts from 20 holes through 28 are available as well as rim depths of 28mm, 44mm and 60mm.
-Tubular tire rims also offer a deep 90mm rim.

 - Corima: This French company began in 1973 but didn't begin to work with carbon composites until around 1988 when it offered its first carbon disc wheel.
 All Corima's rims are designed and made in their factory in France.
 Their rims have made their way into the pro peloton and seen victory in major European road races.
 On their own complete wheel sets Corima favours the use of proprietary and unconventional spoking patterns which may not be to everyones tastes but they also make rims with standard spoke hole configurations as well.
 Their carbon fibre is either 3K or 12K and everything is produced in house.